geneontology/go-site/metadata/rules/README.md

 ## Procedure

- * Any asserted or inferred annotation to MF, where MF part-of BP, will generate an involved-in to that BP
+ * Any asserted or inferred annotation to MF (excluding annotations with a NOT qualifier), where MF part-of BP, will generate an involved-in to that BP
- * Any asserted or inferred annotation to BP, where BP occurs-in CC, will generate a part-of annotation to that CC
+ * Any asserted or inferred annotation to BP (excluding annotations with a NOT qualifier), where BP occurs-in CC, will generate a part-of annotation to that CC

 ### Evidence and provenance